Johnny Johnson (musical): Productions and background

 Weill was asked to develop the project by the socially conscious Group Theatre, but much of his music was scrapped when original director Harold Clurman was replaced by Lee Strasberg, who opted to emphasize text over music.
-The Broadway production opened on November 19, 1936 at the 44th Street Theatre, where it ran for 68 performances.
+The Broadway production opened on November 19, 1936, at the 44th Street Theatre, where it ran for 68 performances.
 The cast included Russell Collins as Johnny and Phoebe Brand as Minny Belle, with Luther Adler, Morris Carnovsky, Lee J. Cobb, Curt Conway, John Garfield, Elia Kazan, Robert Lewis, and Sandy Meisner in supporting roles.
+It was the runner-up for Best American Play from the New York Drama Critics' Circle Award.

 A 1956 production was presented Off-Broadway at the Little Carnegie Playhouse at Carnegie Hall.
 It was directed by Stella Adler and starred among others James Broderick as Johnny Johnson and Gene Saks as the Mad Psychiatrist.
-It ran from October 21, 1956 through October 28.
+It ran from October 21, 1956, through October 28.
 Samuel Matlowsky was the musical director and conducted the 1956 record album which had none of the cast from the Stella Adler production.

-After 10 previews, a revival directed by José Quintero and choreographed by Bertram Ross opened on April 11, 1971 at the Edison Theatre, where it closed after one performance.
+After 10 previews, a revival directed by José Quintero and choreographed by Bertram Ross opened on April 11, 1971, at the Edison Theatre, where it closed after one performance.
 The cast included Ralph Williams as Johnny and Alice Cannon as Minny Belle.

-The play was staged by the Royal Shakespeare Company on 6–15 August 1986 at the Almeida Theatre, London directed by Paul Marcus.

-The cast was Clive Mantle, Tina Marian, Michael McNally, Keith Osborn, Juliet Stevenson, Graham Turner and Andrew Yeats.